vzujos/Hyprland_Setup/Apps_REAMDE.md

 - Tilde — Intuitive text editor with Windows-like key bindings.

 ## Office suites
-- Calligra — Actively developed fork of KOffice, the KDE office suite.
-It offers most of the features of OpenOffice.
-Part of kde-office.
 - Google Docs — Cloud office solution by Google.
 - LibreOffice — The office productivity suite compatible to the open and standardized ODF document format.
 Fork of OpenOffice, supported by The Document Foundation.
 - OnlyOffice — Office suite that combines text, spreadsheet and presentation editors.
 - SoftMaker FreeOffice — Complete, reliable, lightning-fast and Microsoft Office-compatible proprietary office suite with a word processor, spreadsheet, and presentation graphics software.
-- WPS Office — Proprietary office productivity suite, previously known as Kingsoft Office.
-- Yozo Office — Proprietary office suite, compatible with MS Office.

 ## PDF